DominikN/rosdevday21-remote-robot/README.md

 #### 2. Connect your ROSject to the Husarnet network

-To connect this ROSject to the same Husarnet network as the containers from a previous step just use `husarnet join` command with your own Join Code:
+To connect this ROSject to the same Husarnet network as the containers from a previous step just use `husarnet join` command **with your own Join Code (!!!)**:

 ```bash
 sudo husarnet join fc94:b01d:1803:8dd8:b293:5c7d:7639:932a/KLKDQsX9UGCzsCMao9ccd7 rosject1